yingding/kf-examples/workshops/pipeline1.md

 ![](./images/pipeline1_runs_demo_run.png)

-8. Click on the `top` run, you can following up the run info in the pipeline UI run view and see the logs of components in this pipeline run.
+8. Click on the `top` run you just started.
+You can follow up the `run info` in the pipeline UI `run` view and see the logs of components in this pipeline run.

 ![](./images/pipeline1_demo_sum_run_details.png)